 Dr Sarah Carter-Walshaw

 I have a BA in Philosophy from Roehampton University and an MA in Health Care Ethics from the IDEA Centre at the University of Leeds.
 After my Masters, I completed an AHRC-funded PhD in Bioethics and Medical Jurisprudence at the University of Manchester.
-Throughout my time at Manchester I also worked as an ethics tutor in the Leeds Institute of Medical Education at the University of Leeds.
-Following submission of my PhD, I worked at Lancaster University as a research associate on the Wellcome funded project The Donation and Transfer of Reproductive Materials, where I explored ethical issues related to the use of in vitro gametogenesis (for reproductive purposes), uterus transplants, and ectogenesis.
+Throughout my time at Manchester I also worked as an ethics tutor in the Leeds Institute of Medical Education.
+Following submission of my PhD, I worked at Lancaster University as a research associate on the Wellcome funded project The Donation and Transfer of Reproductive Materials, where I explored ethical issues of in vitro gametogenesis (for reproductive purposes), uterus transplants, and ectogenesis.

 - Associate Fellow of the Higher Education Academy

-I oversee the IDEA Centre's provision of ethics teaching in the dental school.
+I oversee the IDEA Centre's provision of ethics teaching in the School of Dentistry.
 I also teach on the Biomedical and Health Care Ethics programme at the IDEA Centre and provide ethics teaching in Chemistry and in the School of Earth and Environment.